phillipsar2/spectral_aspen/README.md

 * Trim reads with fastp and re-evaluate quality.
 Reads are trimmed via sliding windows (4 bp windows, min quality of 15) and automated detection of adapters.

 2. Mapping
-* Map reads to the reference with bwa-mem2
+* Map reads to the reference with bwa-mem2.
+RMBL reads were mapped as pair-end (-p) and all other reads were mapped as single-end reads.
 * Sort and add read groups to BAM files with samtools and GATK.
 * Assess mapping quality with qualimap's bamqc (read duplication metric is incorrect)